-Synthesis of SWNT’s, NT Arrays, graphene, 2D materials, NW’s, NP’s or thin films by CVD, Laser Vaporization, and PLD with in situ diagnostics
+Synthesis of 2D materials, graphene, SWNTs, NT Arrays, NW’s, NP’s or thin films by CVD, Laser Vaporization, and PLD with in situ diagnostics

 SWNTs and nanowires are produced by pulsed Nd:YAG laser-irradiation (30 Hz, Q-switched or free-running) of composite pellets in a 2" tube furnace with variable pressure control.
 Excimer laser ablation of materials into variable pressure background gases is used for nanoparticle generation in proximity of ns-laser diagnostics.

-Complex oxide film and superlattice growth by pulsed-laser deposition (including magnetic, ferroelectric, superconducting materials; strain-engineered heterostructures) with in-situ high-pressure RHEED for atomic-layer control.
+Oxide thin films and complex oxide superlattice growth by pulsed-laser deposition (including magnetic, ferroelectric, superconducting materials; strain-engineered heterostructures) with in-situ high-pressure RHEED for atomic-layer control.

 - Complex heterostructures combining PLD, RF-sputtering, and laser heating